-This blog is less about the technical, and more about the importance of a task that should be embarked upon at the start of any project, be it End User Compute (my focus), infrastructure or, for that matter, any project regardless of discipline – the initial discovery.
+This blog is less about the technical, and more about the importance of discovery, a task that should be embarked upon at the start of any project, be it End User Compute (my focus), infrastructure or, for that matter, any project regardless of discipline.

 There are a number of reasons why we jump straight into a project, rather than doing discovery, be it the pressure to deliver, excitement to get things underway or convincing ourselves that we already know enough to get started.
 However, before jumping into the project it’s worth taking a moment to ask yourself whether you and the whole team know what’s required.
 If you don’t then you need to start the project with discovery.